 To create this list, we considered how lively the art scene was in each city, whether or not an artist can survive here, financially speaking, and if the city provides the right cultural, historical, or natural inspiration points for someone crafting their next big piece.
 One could say that this list is a real work of art!
 Here’s our list of the top 10 cities for artists to live in Canada.

 Best Cities for Artists No. 10: London, Ontario

 What’s the artistic hub of London, Ontario?
-The Arts Project is a collective of promoters, collectors and artists who are devoted to London’s art scene.
+Recently updated in 2018, the TAP Centre for Creativity is a collective of promoters, collectors and artists who are devoted to London’s art scene.
 They provide space in the downtown core for emerging and developing artists.

 Best Cities for Artists No. 9: Alert Bay, British Columbia

 Art can be global.
 Art can be local.
 While Alert Bay is a small city it boasts a thriving art scene that ranges from award-winning First Nations work to contemporary art installations and pieces.
 If you want inspiration and you love nature, this may be the best place for you to settle into your artistic endeavours.

 What’s the artistic hub of Alert Bay?
 ArtLoft Gallery is known for having month-by-month themes and consistently showcases local artists.

 Best Cities for Artists No. 8: Stratford, Ontario

 Stratford is a small town in Ontario that borrows heavily on its annual Shakespeare Festival.
 As a result, the downtown core of this small city is now a charming artistic hot spot, where people can gather for a coffee at Balzac’s before sauntering down flower-lined Main street and walking into one of the many galleries or theatres that dot the area.
 What this means is that Stratford has turned into a place for creators, built by creators—and a phenomenal place for an artist to set down roots.